tonywenuon/reading-progress/reading-record.md

 ## 3. Denoising Distantly Supervised Open-Domain Question Answering

 ### Good aspects:
 The author propose a **paragraph selector** and a **paragraph reader**, which are similar to the previous two papers.
 The different part is the output of the paragraph selector.
-It obtains all of the potentially useful
+It obtains all of the potentially useful paragraph, and give each of them a probability that indicates how much the current paragraph relates to the question.
+This can be considered as a filter.

 ### Limitations:
+1. The predicted answers can further be re-ranked to get better results.
+2. There is no reasonin
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMzQ5NDA2OCwxNDI1NzQ3NzY0LDc0NT
+eyJoaXN0b3J5IjpbMjA0MjcxNjAwNiwxNDI1NzQ3NzY0LDc0NT
 IwMjc3OCwxNTI2MTY5NjY5LC0xNDU4NDI5OTM5XX0=
 -->